azharuddin-hyd/azharuddin-hyd/README.md

 - 👋 Hi, I’m @azharuddin
-- 👀 I’m interested in Data Analyst
+- 👀 I’m interested in Data and product
 - 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on Virtual internships
+- 💞️ I’m looking to collaborate on building products
 - 📫 How to reach me azharmdu.in@gmail.com

 <!---